Color of Night: Critical response

 Rotten Tomatoes retrospectively reported that 22% of 51 critics gave the film a positive review, with an average rating of 4.4/10.
 The site's critics consensus reads, "Bruce willie shot aside, the only other things popping out in Color of Night are some ridiculous plot contortions and majorly camp moments."
-Metacritic assigned the film a weighted average score of 36 out of 100, based on 28 critics, indicating "generally unfavorable reviews".
+Metacritic assigned the film a weighted average score of 36 out of 100, based on 28 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.

 Referring to the film as "memorably bizarre," Janet Maslin in her August 19, 1994 The New York Times review wrote: "The enthusiastically nutty Color of Night has the single-mindedness of a bad dream and about as much reliance on everyday logic."
 She also cited the revelation of the murderer, "whose disguise won't fool anyone, anywhere."

 Roger Ebert of the Chicago Sun-Times wrote: "I was, frankly, stupefied.
 To call it absurd would be missing the point, since any shred of credibility was obviously the first thing thrown overboard.
 It's so lurid in its melodrama and so goofy in its plotting that with just a bit more trouble, it could have been a comedy."

 Luke Y. Thompson of The New Times praised March's performance and wrote: "Minority opinion here, I know, but I found the sex scenes hot and March's performance truly impressive."

 Brian McKay of eFilmCritic.com stated the film was a "Mediocre L.A. noir thriller made more tolerable by Jane March disrobing frequently."

 Ken Hanke of the Mountain Xpress (Asheville, North Carolina) wrote the film was "Underrated, but far from great."

-The film is listed in Golden Raspberry Award founder John Wilson's book The Official Razzie Movie Guide as one of The 100 Most Enjoyably Bad Movies Ever Made.
+The film is listed as one of the 100 most enjoyably bad movies ever made in Golden Raspberry Award founder John J. B. Wilson's book The Official Razzie Movie Guide (2005).